 The firm has a diverse public law practice, which includes acting for and against provincial and federal administrative tribunals and ministries in judicial review proceedings, administrative appeals, marketing board proceedings, constitutional challenges and permit hearings.
 It also includes acting for regulated professions and licensed professionals in disciplinary and other matters.

 Randy Kaardal, Q.C. has been recognized in The Best Lawyers in Canada in the area of administrative and public law.
 Randy has broad experience in public law disputes, with an emphasis in human rights and employment disputes.
 Mike Stephens has experience before administrative tribunals and courts in judicial review proceedings.
 Brent Olthuis is experienced in representing local governments and colleges established under the Health Professions Act in administrative proceedings, and has acted as counsel in leading cases concerning judicial review of administrative action.
 Brent has also represented the provincial and federal Auditors General.
-Greg Allen is the co-chair of the Canadian Bar Association – BC Branch Administrative Law Section (a position formerly held by both Mike and Brent) and, with Eileen Patel and Ken Leung, is an annual contributor to the Continuing Legal Education's Annual Review of Law and Practice in the area of Administrative Law (a role formerly fulfilled by Mike).
+Greg Allen is the co-chair of the Canadian Bar Association – BC Branch Administrative Law Section (a position formerly held by both Mike and Brent), is an annual contributor to the Continuing Legal Education's Annual Review of Law and Practice in the area of Administrative Law (a role formerly fulfilled by Mike).

 Lawyers from the firm are regularly involved in constitutional litigation, both in terms of the Canadian Charter of Rights and Freedoms and the federal division of powers.
 Recently, Brent and Claire appeared as amicus curiae in the Reference re Senate Reform, the leading decision concerning the constitutional amendment process.

 Some of the cases our counsel have been involved in include: